fplll/fplll/README.md

 Below, we give some instructions on how to install these packaged variants of fplll.

 Note that these packages will be up-to-date for the most recent version of fplll.
-However, if you want a feature that has recently been added to master (that is not yet in a release) then it is necessary to build from source (See the "Install from Source" section).
+However, if you want a feature that has recently been added to master (that is not yet in a release) then it is necessary to build from source.
+If this is the case, please see the [Installation from Source](#installation-from-source) section.

 ### Ubuntu and Debian ###
 fplll can be installed directly via Aptitude or Synaptic.
 Both of these package managers package fplll in the package `fplll-tools`.
 Therefore, to install this package using Aptitude, run the following command